FatemaAlhameli/ConnectionsLab/Assignments/Project 1/README.md

 ```

-I want to make a few changes in the airfrmations dataset.
+I want to make a few changes in the affirmations dataset.
 So I followed the same fetching steps and I stored the data in a new array and filtered out two affirmations categories which were love and money.
 I excluded them to make the data content focus more self positivity and mindfulness.
 I looped through the array and used an if statement to exclude the tags I didnt want from the dataset.
 Below is a snippet:

 ```